spe1020/asknostr/CONTEXT.md

 }
 ```

 The `LoginArea` component displays a "Log in" button when the user is logged out, and changes to an account switcher once the user is logged in.
 It handles all the login-related UI and interactions internally, including displaying login dialogs and switching between accounts.
+It should not be wrapped in any conditional logic.

 ## `npub`, `naddr`, and other Nostr addresses